Draxnyn/BPU-MPU-HPU/README.md

 # BPU-MPU-HPU
-Explanations about the 3 processor line and the tutorial on how to use it
+Explanations about the 3 processor

 # BPU (Basic Processor Unit):